Rajagopal9597/Rajagopal9597/README.md

 - 👋 Hi, I’m Raja gopal
 - 👀 I’m interested to work as a Frontend developer
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collabrate in react projects
 - 📫 How to reach me raj257140@gmail.com / 7411395934

 <!---